Choose between Microsoft Teams vs. Zoom for conference needs

 Weigh the pros and cons of Microsoft Teams vs. Zoom, and focus on ease of use, pricing, market share, video and telephony capabilities, and security requirements.

-The COVID-19 pandemic has forced many businesses to embrace work-from-home strategies, thus accelerating the need for collaboration tools for remote employees.
+Remote and hybrid workforce strategies have accelerated the need for collaboration tools over the past few years.
 As businesses look for ways to keep employees virtually connected, two popular options have bubbled to the top: Microsoft Teams and Zoom.
 While both support remote employees, each platform differs in its ease of use, roster of capabilities and integration.
 In this article, we explore those differences and take a look at limitations, security protections, pricing and deployment use cases.
 This Microsoft Teams vs. Zoom roundup can help you determine which platform might be the right fit for your organization's needs.

 Microsoft Teams history and product direction